Time to Get Tough: Composition and publication

 Ghostwriters on the book included Breitbart News Managing Editor Wynton Hall and Senior Editor-at-Large Peter Schweizer.
 Meredith McIver also contributed to the writing process.
-The author held a book signing at Trump Tower in New York City to promote the work.
+Trump held a book signing at Trump Tower in New York City to promote the work.
 Trump traveled to Chicago in 2011 to market the work, and was interviewed by Carol Felsenthal in Chicago.

 The new title for the 2015 edition, Time to Get Tough: Make America Great Again!, matched Trump's campaign slogan in the 2016 election for U.S. president.
 The Washington Post contacted the book's publisher to inquire what had changed about the book for the 2015 edition.
 A representative for the publisher responded to The Washington Post, "many of the changes are minimal on the interior".

 The book was first published in 2011 in hardcover format by Regnery Publishing.
 An ebook was released the same year, along with an audiobook read by Malcolm Hillgartner.
 A Russian language print edition was published in 2011.
 Another audiobook was released in 2012, this time read by Jim Meskimen.
 The book was reissued in 2015 by Regnery Publishing in paperback format, this time with the new title.
 This edition was published in Vietnamese in 2016, and in Japanese in 2017.